 When food is thrown out of the stomach involuntarily or voluntarily through the mouth, is called vomiting.
-It happens for a wide variety of reasons like – motion sickness/ seasickness, the first trimester of pregnancy, emotional stress, gall bladder disease, infections, heart attack, overeating, brain tumour, cancers, ulcers, bulimia, and ingestion of toxins or excess alcohol.
+It happens for a wide variety of reasons like – motion sickness/ seasickness, the first trimester of pregnancy, emotional stress, gall bladder disease, infections, heart attack, overeating, brain tumour, cancer, ulcers, bulimia, and ingestion of toxins or excess alcohol.

 Signs of vomiting: